danielabar/marionette-learning/README.md

 - Marionette standard to name events separated by colon
 - `Marionette.ItemView.extend` must specify a `template`
 - `Marionette.CollectionView.extend` must specify a `childView`
-- app initializer runs when start is called
+- app initializer runs when `start` is called

-Marionette collection event has reset/sync event bound so it automatically re-renders when its data changes
+- Marionette collection event has reset/sync event bound so it automatically re-renders when its data changes

 ### Code Organization

 - Create a directory for every _concern_, eg: user, breadcrumb etc.
 - By convention, each directory should have an `index.js` file that represents the start of the module
 - Even though Marionette has a module system, don't use it
-- Use multiple routers, to avoid one big app router
+- Use multiple routers, one per concern, to avoid one big app router

 ### Computed Properties